RoboCupDev/robocup2014-docs/docs/groups.rst

 As you can see, there is *Empty* sign in italics where you would expect a team name.
-This is intentional as you should change this placeholder into some team.
+This is intentional as you should change this placeholder to some team.
 You can do so easily by clicking at *Empty* and choosing a team from a dropdown that shows up.